medovina/MarioAI/README.md

 - __F__: Mario will start flying; good for quickly moving forward through the map
 - __Z__: Toggle scale x2 of the visualization (scale x2 is broken on some systems, dunno why)
 - __+__ / __-__: adjust simulator frames per second

-## Java version compatibility

-Unfortunately MarioAI will not run correctly with Java 12 or 13.
-It seems to run normally at first, but after about 10 seconds all the tiles disappear from the graphical view.
-I spent some time trying to debug this, and found that with these Java versions strange things happen in the rendering code in LevelRender.render(): apparently bitwise AND operations do not always produce the correct result.
-This could conceivably be a bug in the just-in-time compiler.
-Unfortunately it looks like it could be pretty difficult to track down more specifically.

 ## Changelog